Forest of Dean Central Railway

 When the line's fortunes went downhill this little site became its northern terminus.
 In the continuing absence of a loop - the line's long term future was evidently deemed to be bleak even in the 1920s - the locomotive ran around its train at Awre and then propelled it to here.
 The guards van - generally of the "Toad" variety - would be deposited on the mainline and the wagons pushed into the siding.
 Various local lorries collected the goods brought up on the train and provided some for the return journey, for which the locomotive would be at the front.
 The end of the line was denoted by a sleeper tied across the rails on the embankment to the right, which is tradition for doomed lines which aren't likely to be terminating there for much longer.

 A maximum speed of 10mph was imposed over the line, probably because this was the maximum for the ascending trains and so only half of the services using the route could go faster in any case.
 The guard provided warnings to the driver from his van at the front of the train with the aid of a red flag and a horn.
 After the line fell into disuse it remained in the Western Region's Working Timetable for some years with empty columns and no booked trains.
 The track was removed in early 1959.
-The stone building in the centre, now partially hidden behind a tree and seen here looking towards Awre in April 2010, is original.
+This picture, looking towards Awre, was taken in April 2010, towards the end of the site's years in industrial use; it is now a small housing estate.
+The stone building in the centre, then partially hidden behind a tree and now kept in some crates at Norchard on the Dean Forest Railway pending re-erection somewhere, is original.

 Blakeney Viaduct